markwhiite/E-commerce-Business/README.md

 I started from scratch: no investors, no business background, just an interest in design and a willingness to learn.
 I built the store on **Shopify**, sourced my own artwork, and marketed primarily through **social media and word of mouth**.
 My goal was to create affordable, high-quality poster designs that connected with fans of music, art, and culture.

-Within the first few months, sales began to grow, and I scaled operations while balancing school, jobs other commitments.
-Within 6 months, I generated over *$25k* in revenue.
-My highest earning month is in** October 2020, with 12k+ in monthly revenue**.By the end of three years, I had fulfilled **800+ orders** and generated **$40K+ in revenue**, all while managing every aspect of the business myself.
+Within the first few months, sales began to grow, and I scaled operations while balancing school, jobs other commitments. **Within 6 months, I generated over $25k in revenue.
+My highest earning month is October 2020, with 12k+ in monthly revenue**.
+By the end of three years, I had fulfilled **800+ orders** and generated **$40K+ in revenue**, all while managing every aspect of the business myself.

 ---